It’s easy to make mistakes in this field if you don’t get some proper financial advice and cost forecasting and estimating right.

 Avoid mistakes with estimates

-Also, there’s operating and support costs, and logistics costs.
+Also, there are operating and support costs, and logistics costs.
 Again, people tend to focus on the acquisition side.
 What it is they are trying to buy?
-Without considering the true life cost of the project.
-What will it actually cost to maintain it (e.g. the spares, the repairs and so forth)?
+Without considering the true lifetime cost of the project.
+What will it actually cost to maintain it (e.g. the spares, the repairs, and so forth)?

 It’s also important to pay attention to the process.
 Often there are frequently weaknesses in terms of processes that people apply.
 Obviously, a lot of people see estimating as just a case of adding items up.
 If you can apply a spreadsheet to a list of the costs at the map, then they think they can do estimating.

 But if you’re going to do an estimate that is credible and justified then really what you need to do is apply various techniques.
 Those techniques classically are parametric analogies and analytical techniques.
 So, if you use three or more different types of estimating methodology, then you can get that a lot more confidence in the numbers that you’re generating.

 A lot of people look at the accuracy of the estimate and ask a question: “Is this within plus or minus 5%, plus or minus 10%?
 What’s the tolerance band around it?”
 But you can have a tolerance of plus or minus 10% on an estimate only to find that that point estimate is completely in the wrong place.
 I think looking at various methodologies gives you confidence, it gives you that added feeling of assurance that the estimate has some credibility about it.

 Avoiding common pitfalls in cost forecasting